LexLadiesCode/KYCC-WIC/speakers/_posts/2015-04-19-kristen-willey.md

 ---
 layout: speaker_layout
-title: Kristen Willey
+title: Summer Smith
-name: Willey, Kristen
+name: Smith, Summer
-position:
+position: Programmer
-company: LexLadiesCode
+company: CirrusMio
 session:
 sort: 6
-permalink: /speakers/kristen-willey/
+permalink: /speakers/summer-smith/
 ---

-Kristen graduated from the University of Kentucky with a B.A. in Elementary Education and a M.S. in Library Science.
-She currently works at William T. Young Library in Federal Documents.
-Kristen is having a wonderful time learning to code with the fantastic ladies of LexLadiesCode.
+Summer is a programmer at Cirrus Mio here in Lexington, her hometown.
+She returned in 2010 after graduating with her M.S. from Georgia Regents University (2010) and her B.F.A. from the Maryland Institute College of Art (2008).
+She’s excited to use coding to explore the intersection of art and technology.